+(2) A reference in a provision of Schedule 1 to the carbon component is a reference to the amount specified for that provision in Schedule 2A.

+[By-law 4A inserted in Gazette 29 Jun 2012 p.
+2900-2.]

 4. Electricity charges

 (1) The charges to be paid by consumers for electricity supplied by the corporation are those specified in, or calculated in accordance with, Schedule 1.